 * I lived on this Down syndrome Pregnancy forum on Babycenter.
 It’s an American site (I didn’t find many Australian forums that were as active, mainly due to the numbers) but there are people from all over the world who discuss their fears, joys and journey there.
 There are some amazing women who facilitate the group, and discussion from parents who have children with DS as well as parents new to the journey (either awaiting birth for high chance of diagnosis, or with a confirmed diagnosis).

-* There are a number of closed (non-public, invite only) Australian-based Facebook groups for discussion amongst parents in the DS community, as well as one for DS pregnancy.
+* There are a number of closed (private, invite only) Australian-based Facebook groups for discussion amongst parents in the DS community, as well as one for DS pregnancy.
 If you’d like access to any that I am a part of, please email me or contact me via the Mummalove FB page.

 My Favourite Blogs